A. Academic Freedom

 3. Need not lower its admission standards in order to accommodate a student with a disability; and

-4. Shall direct the student to contact the Disability Services Office in Tyler Campus Center, Malibu when requested to accommodate a student in the admission process.
+4. Shall direct the student to contact the Office of Student Accessibility in Tyler Campus Center, Malibu when requested to accommodate a student in the admission process.

 The Policy Statement for Assisting Disabled Students is available here.